 Understanding Formula E is hard.
 But it is not new ground for McLaren with the historic F1 team’s Applied Technologies department supplying the battery for the Gen2 car.
 Williams Advanced Technologies have regained that contract for Gen3 and there were rumours a few months ago after this announcement that McLaren wanted to continue their association with the premier electric series.

-So, Formula E have not officially confirmed many details about the Gen3 cars but in the same statement about McLaren’s reservation, they said Gen3 will provide “performance and efficiency advances including more powerful, lighter cars and faster charging as well as a set of technical and financial controls aimed at reinforcing the business case for Formula E’s ecosystem of teams and manufacturers.”
+Formula E have not officially confirmed many details about the Gen3 cars but in the same statement about McLaren’s reservation, they said Gen3 will provide “performance and efficiency advances including more powerful, lighter cars and faster charging as well as a set of technical and financial controls aimed at reinforcing the business case for Formula E’s ecosystem of teams and manufacturers.”

-Alejandro Agag’s plan for Formula E, which is now under new leadership from Jamie Reigle, want to remain one step ahead of the electric car industry with fast charging being the headline addition to the championship.
+Alejandro Agag’s plan for Formula E, which is now under new leadership from Jamie Reigle, is to remain one step ahead of the electric car industry with fast charging being the headline addition to the championship.

 Naturally, forging the path for electric cars has always been the intention and interest from McLaren in the new formula is much needed after a shaky few months for the series…

-December: Audi and BMW announced they were leaving the championship at the end of Season 7 in 2021.
+In December, Audi and BMW announced they were leaving the championship at the end of Season 7 in 2021.
 Neither are seeing out the end of the Gen2 era, both marques stating that they had achieved their goals in Formula E, having secured a prime footing in the electric car industry.

 Only Mahindra is technically signed up for Gen3 seasons but interest from McLaren means others will surely be looking at the regulations more optimistically than could reasonably be assumed from the outside.